Transport for NSW

 Transport for NSW (TfNSW) is a New South Wales Government transport services and roads agency established on 1 November 2011.
 The agency is a different entity to the NSW Department of Transport, which is a department of the state government of New South Wales, and the ultimate parent entity of Transport for NSW.

 The agency's function is to build transport infrastructure and manage transport services in New South Wales.
-Since absorbing Roads and Maritime Services (RMS) in December 2019, the agency is also responsible for building and maintaining road infrastructure, managing the day-to-day compliance and safety for roads and waterways and vehicle and driving license registrations.
+Since absorbing Roads and Maritime Services (RMS) in December 2019, the agency is also responsible for building and maintaining road infrastructure, managing the day-to-day compliance and safety for roads and waterways and vehicle and driving licence registrations.

 The agency reports to the New South Wales Minister for Transport, Minister for Roads and the Minister for Regional Transport.
 The ministers are accountable to the Parliament of New South Wales.